Testing DNS

 Example:

-shdig example.com MX dig example.com NS dig example.com TXT
+shdig example.com MX dig example.com NS dig example.com TXThost:

 - Simplifies DNS lookups by providing a concise output format.